contexthub/notify-me-android/README.md

 ## Background

-Push notifications allows you to increase user engagement with your application through timely alerts that a user can directly tap on to launch your app.
+Push notifications allow you to increase user engagement with your application through timely alerts that a user can directly tap on to launch your app.
 Background notifications can silently wake up your app, do some processing, and then go back to sleep.
 The next time the user opens your app, it is filled with fresh content.

 Rather than sending push notifications to tokens which GCM gives you (which can change at any time), ContextHub lets you deal with higher level concepts such as device ids, aliases, and tags:

 1. A device ID is a 32-hexadecimal character string that is uniquely tied to a device.
-It will remain the same for the life of the app, and is based on the device, app id, and bundle id.
+It will remain the same for the life of the app, and is based on the device, app id, and package id.
 2. Aliases are a friendlier version of the device ID, though they do not need to be unique.
 Each device is restricted to only one alias, but multiple devices can have the same alias.
 A great use of aliases is to indicate all the devices that belong to the single person by setting the alias to be the same SHA1 hashed email address.
 3. Lastly, tags let you put devices into different groups.
 A single device can have multiple tags (vs. one alias per device), which give you as a developer more control over which devices get which notifications without explicitly needing to know all the specific device IDs which will receive the notification.